couchbaselabs/ToDoLite-iOS/tutorial.md

 ### STEP 6: Wiring the Table View Data Source and Live Query

 Back in `setupTodoLists` of `MasterViewController.m`, we will need to make small changes to accommodate for a live query instead of a simple query.
-There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:
+There is a `liveQuery` property on the MasterViewController class that we can use in `setupTodoLists`:

 - initialise the `self.liveQuery` property with the query from Step 4 (all queries have a `asLiveQuery` method we can use to convert the query into a Live Query)
 - add self as a KVO observer on the `rows` property of the liveQuery object (pass 0 for options and context)